Find Out the Best Time to Visit Alaska Depending on Your Interests

 If you’re looking to do one of Celebrity Cruises’ popular cruisetours to Alaska, you may find the time of year to go on your vacation is a bit more limited.
 While there are a handful of Alaska cruisetours offered in May and September, most itineraries will occur between the months of June through August, giving you more options on when to go and what you can do while there.

 If you haven’t heard of a cruisetour before, it’s a vacation that combines a full-length cruise (seven nights or longer) with an escorted tour on land before or after the cruise.
-The tour portion is typically at least a few nights long and can even be a week or longer.
+The tour portion can be anywhere from 2-6 nights long.
 In Alaska, the tour portion of the cruisetour takes you deep into the inland Alaskan wilderness, where you’ll explore small mountain towns and Denali National Park and Preserve.

 During the land portion of your vacation, your tour guide will make sure you have everything you need and will arrange comfortable transportation from one site to the next.
 You’ll also get ample free time.
 When it comes to transportation and accommodation, you’ll get to experience luxurious glass-domed trains and stay in high-end hotels and lodges.